 Driving requires focus to maintain safety, and distractions can lead to accidents.
 With the widespread usage of cell phones, there have been changes in distracted driving laws to account for the increase in distractions available.
-Hinkle Law Offices knows the effects distracted drivers can have, and if you or a loved one has been subject to that, we can help.
+Hinkle Law Offices, LLC. knows the effects distracted drivers can have, and if you or a loved one has been subject to that, we can help.

 Distracted Driving Laws for New Mexico